Kaethela/Starstruck-Courier/README.md

 6. Download location will auto-populate.
 This can be changed if you prefer.
 7. Click the button with the Play Arrow to begin the process.
 8. Accept the Nexusmods API request if asked.
 9. When Wabbajack completes you will see either a green **Installation Complete** screen or a red **Installation Failed** screen.
-If successful, proceed to the Tale of Two Wastelands install instructions.
+If successful, proceed to the Fallout: New California install instructions.

 ## FALLOUT: NEW CALIFORNIA INSTALLATION INSTRUCTIONS
 1. Download the [Fallout New California BETA 231 INSTALLER](https://www.nexusmods.com/newvegas/mods/45138?tab=files) and extract the contents to an empty folder.